Customs

 Goods validation

-array gets validated on a set of rules.
+The objects in the goods array gets validated on a set of rules.

 A general rule is that all fields should be present and they should have a value.